Noisyboy-9/blog_api/README.md

 # Blog Api

-A TDD implementation of a weblog.<br>
+A TDD implementation of a weblog RESTful API.<br>
 This project is a REST api implementation of my other project [laravel](https://github.com/Noisyboy-9/laravel_blog) with more features.